Human rights in Libya under Muammar Gaddafi: Executions

 The Gaddafi regime was notorious for its common use of public executions as a sentence for Libyans who either spoke out against the regime, or lived abroad and were victims of Gaddafis "physical liquidation" against Libyan diasporas.
 These would come in the form of public hangings as well as gunfire.

 Sadek Hamed Shuwehdy

-One of the most notable Libyan executions is the execution of Al-Sadek Hamed Al-Shuwehdy.
+One of the most notable Libyan executions was the execution of Al-Sadek Hamed Al-Shuwehdy.
 Sadek was a Libyan student and aeronautical engineer that had returned from America where he had been studying, and participated in peaceful protests against the Gaddafi regime.
 He was arrested and detained for several months before his sentencing was made.
 The regime labeled him as "a terrorist from the Muslim Brotherhood" in order to justify his sentencing.
 He was then executed in a large basketball stadium with thousands of people watching him from the stands, mostly children who were forced to attend as a school trip.